 Previous Statewide General Waste Discharge Requirements

-On May 2, 2006, the State Water Board adopted Order 2006-0003-DWQ serving as Waste Discharge Requirements pursuant to Article 4, Chapter 4, Division 7 of the Water Code (commencing with section 13260) for inadvertent discharges to waters of the State.
+On May 2, 2006, the State Water Board adopted Order 2006-0003-DWQ serving as Waste Discharge Requirements pursuant to Article 4, Chapter 4, Division 7 of the Water Code (commencing with section 13260) for unintended discharges to waters of the State.
 Order 2006-003-DWQ prohibited discharges of untreated or partially treated sewage, Order 2006-0003-DWQ also required systems-specific management, operation, and maintenance of sewer systems greater than one mile in length.

 On July 30, 2013, the State Water Board amended General Order 2006-0003-DWQ with Order WQ 2013-0058-EXEC, Amending Monitoring and Reporting Program for Statewide General Waste Discharge Requirements for Sanitary Sewer Systems.
+In adopting Order 2006-003-DWQ, the State Water Board found that this “proactive approach that requires Enrollees to ensure a system-wide operation, maintenance, and management plan” will reduce the “number and frequency of SSOs within the state.
+This approach will in turn decrease the risk to human health and the environment caused by SSOs.”
+(Finding No. 3)

 General